quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Identifying Negotiated Version

-An in-network observer assuming that a set of packets belongs to a QUIC flow can infer the version number in use by observing the handshake: an Initial packet with a given version from a client to which a server responds with an Initial packet with the same version implies acceptance of that version.
+An in-network observer assuming that a set of packets belongs to a QUIC flow can infer the version number in use by observing the handshake: for QUIC version 1 if the version number of the Initial packet from a client is the same as the version number in Initial packet of the server responds, that version has been accepted by both endpoints to be used for the rest of the connection.

 Negotiated version cannot be identified for flows for which a handshake is not observed, such as in the case of connection migration; however, these flows can